 Braids, dreadlocks, and twists are P E R F E C T for the gym since you generally don’t have to worry about your hair frizzing up after you sweat.
 It’s also especially nice to not worry about allotting extra time in the morning before work to fixing your sweat-destroyed hair after a workout.
 Yay.

 It’s never easy being the token person at work wearing a natural hairstyle.

 I remember being a part of an organization that met frequently.
 I was one of only two women of color in the organization.
 The other was an older woman who was well-established in her career.
 We talked about wearing natural hairstyles to our meetings and how I avoided it since I didn’t know how our fellow members would perceive it.
+I didn’t know if they thought natural hair was unprofessional.
 I’ll never forget her response.

 She said she’d be my trailblazer.

 She knew I was new and that her position as an established businesswoman wouldn’t be affected by a hairstyle.
 The next time I saw her, she was wearing twists.
 Since then, I’ve seldom worried about wearing my natural curls to our meetings.
 In fact, since the two of us started wearing our natural hair more often, I’ve noticed more of the white women in the organization wearing their natural curls as well.

 Don’t forget that your wearing your natural hair could mean something to someone who is uneasy about the stigma that used to accompany natural hairstyles.
 Be the trailblazer your office needs and there will be others who will follow.
 The best way to fight the stereotype that natural hair is unprofessional is to have more and more people come to work showing that it is.

 Yours in the fight,